nuuuwan/news_lk3_data/README.md

 *2024-05-28 17:24:00* · [`adaderanalk`](https://www.adaderana.lk/news/99495/president-directs-to-deliver-immediate-relief-to-victims-of-adverse-weather) · `en`

-President Ranil Wickremesinghe has directed officials to deliver immediate relief to those impacted by the adverse weather and to maintain relief efforts until the situation improves.
+President Ranil Wickremesinghe instructed officials to provide immediate relief to those affected by the recent inclement weather and to continue these efforts until the situation improves, the PMD reported.

-Moreover, the Disaster Management Center (DMC) is also taking steps to compensate those who lost their lives, the President’s Media Division reported.
+According to the Disaster Management Centre (DMC), eight deaths have been reported across the island as of yesterday (27).
+Seven people died in accidents caused by strong winds, and one person died in a boat capsizing incident.

+The President also directed that compensation be provided to the families of the deceased.
+The Disaster Management Centre will provide Rs.
+250,000 for each victim, with an advance payment of Rs.
+25,000 already arranged.

+As of yesterday (27), 42,640 people belonging to 11,326 families have been affected by the inclement weather conditions.

+The President instructed the Disaster Management Centre to ensure all necessary facilities are provided, with special attention to health and hygiene of the affected.

 ◼️